 4. Exogen (The Shedding Stage)

 This is an extension of the telogen stage: hair falls out of the root, encouraged by shampooing and combing.
 It’s natural to lose between 50 and 100 hairs per day, according to the NHS.
 The exogen stage can last for 2 to 5 months.

 Follicles pass through these 4 stages at different times: one follicle could be in the anagen stage while others are in the telogen stage.

 Human hair grows at a rate of around half an inch per month, though this may depend on your general health, your hair type, and your age.
-Follicles are responsible for hair growth and its appearance: for example, a follicle’s shape determines the hair’s appearance — curly strands grow from oval follicles, and straight hairs grow from circular follicles.
+Follicles are responsible for hair growth and its appearance: for example, a follicle’s shape determines the hair’s appearance — curly strands grow from oval follicles, and straight strands grow from circular shaped ones.

 Follicles also affect your hair colour.
 Your hair gains pigment from melanin, two types of which exist: eumelanin and pheomelanin.
 Genetics determine which type of melanin you have, and its amount: